-6.13 FUTURE LAND USE
+6.13 PEDESTRIAN SAFETY

 There is no change to the use of the subject land, remaining part of the public road reserve.
 Given the proposal will improve the streetscape and increase footpaths widths, adverse impacts are not envisaged in relation to the future use of subject land itself.
-There may be safety risks associated with widening the footpath and the shared zone along Loftus Street which will likely see additional pedestrian activity.
-In order to mitigate this, relevant traffic signage and line marking shall be erected in the area to ensure safety to pedestrian and motorists alike.
+There may be potential for safety risks associated with widening the footpath and, new shared zones, and placing pedestrians closer to the light rail itself.
+In order to mitigate this, relevant traffic signage shall be erected and paving design and line marking of the area is required to ensure safety to pedestrian and motorists alike.
+Detailed design is required to ensure that such risks are mitigated.